-Table 3A shows the results of our forecasting exercise at a one-year horizon.
-In a univariate regression, we find that a one-standard-deviation increase in detrended turnover leads to a reduction in year-ahead value-weighted returns of between four and seven percent, depending on the sample period, and to a reduction in equal-weighted returns of between 13 and 17 percent.
+Table 3 shows the results of our forecasting exercise.
+In a univariate regression, we find that a one-standard-deviation increase in detrended turnover leads to a reduction in year-ahead value-weighted returns of four percent and to a reduction in year-ahead equal-weighted returns of 13 percent.
 The bootstrap standard errors are large, so the value-weighted results are not statistically significant.
-However, the equal-weighted estimates are significant at the five percent level.
+However, the equal-weighted estimates are significant at the two percent level.
 The univariate results for the equity share imply similar economic magnitudes, but the standard errors are a good deal smaller, so these results are statistically significant in all cases.

-$^{20}$ The effect of throwing out the first 100 draws is to draw from the unconditional distribution of X.
+$^{23}$ The effect of throwing out the first 100 draws is to draw from the unconditional distribution of X.